Runshi-Yang/JSC270-Final-Project/README.md

 # JSC270_HW4_2022_Runshi

-This is a repo for Runshi Yang and Jisu Qian's JSC270 assignment 4.
+This is a repo for Runshi Yang and Jisu Qian's JSC270 Final Project.

 You can find the code [here](Assignment4.ipynb)